ttarkowski/quile/paper/paper.md

 Scientific use of C++ genetic algorithms libraries seems to be dominated by four software packages: GAlib [@Wall], Evolving Objects [@Keijzer2002], OpenBEAGLE [@Gagne2006] and Evolutionary Computation Framework (ECF) [@Jakobovic].
-Evolving Objects, OpenBEAGLE and ECF are written in C++98 standard of the language, while GAlib is written in pre-standard version of it.
-Those libraries, which are written in C++98, while being comprehensive and feature-rich, also tend to be relatively hard to use for novice user inclined toward scientific computations.
+Evolving Objects, OpenBEAGLE and ECF are written in the C++98 standard of the language, while GAlib is written in a pre-standard version of it.
+Those libraries, which are written in C++98, while being comprehensive and feature-rich, also tend to be relatively hard to use for the novice user inclined toward scientific computations.
 The reason is the comparatively complex installation process or complexity of the library itself.

-The Quilë library tries to fill the niche of easy to use, high performance genetic algorithms scientific libraries by implementing the features using modern C++20 standard of the language.
-The software provides easy start for researchers and academic teachers, who need genetic algorithms and use C++ for their work.
+The Quilë library tries to fill the niche of easy to use, high performance genetic algorithms scientific libraries by implementing the features using the modern C++20 standard of the language.
+The software provides an easy start for researchers and academic teachers, who need genetic algorithms and use C++ for their work.
 The library is available as a header-only (one file) implementation that can be installed by simply copying its source code.
 The user can run